muhsinbashirr/digitalgarden/_notes/Prelims/GS-1/Geography/LECTURE-NOTES/Earths Interior.md

 **3️****⃣** **Mesosphere - (700–2900 km)**

-- Also made of silicate rocks, but it’s more **rigid and solid** than asthenosphere.
+- Also made of silicate rocks, but it's more **rigid and solid** than asthenosphere.
 - Composition SIMA
 - Lower mantle
 - Why?